7 traits of top football scouts: What separates the best from the rest

 Scouting is about finding and evaluating players who could be good transfer targets.
 Scouts need to find suitable players that fit their club’s budget, style, and needs.
 But what makes some scouts much better at this than others?

-Our experience shows that top scouts consistently do these six things well:
+Our experience shows that top scouts consistently do seven things well.
+They:

-1. Watch a lot of matches and players
+1. watch and a lot of matches and know many players.

 This extensive viewing creates the foundation for better decision-making.
 You simply can’t spot patterns and exceptions without seeing enough examples first.

-The best scouts don’t just watch games; they also analyze them.
-They build networks to exchange information and learn crucial details about players.
+The best scouts don’t just watch games; they build networks to exchange information and learn crucial details about players.

 When important details about a player’s character or situation are just one phone call away, that’s a huge advantage for making better recommendations.